 Looking for something to entertain your kiddos this summer without breaking the bank?
 It’s possible, I promise.
-Here are a bunch of fun things kids can do for free this summer.
+Here are a bunch of fun free summer activities for kids.

 - KidsBowlFree.com – Register your kids for two free games of bowling all summer long at lanes across the country.